Skip to main content

 waitForElement(selector | testID, opts?)

-Polls until the element appears or timeout ms elapses.
-Accepts any Selector or a plain string (treated as { testID }).
+Resolves as soon as the element appears in a visible part of the tree, or rejects after timeout ms. Accepts any Selector or a plain string (treated as { testID }).
 Throws with a descriptive error on timeout.

 // Plain string - shorthand for { testID: 'success-banner' }